kryptokrona/kryptokrona-kotlin-sdk/crypto/README.md

-# Kryptokrona Cryptographic Library in Rust
+# Kryptokrona Cryptographic Library in C

-Cryptographic Library for Kryptokrona Kotlin SDK in Rust with Kotlin bindings.
+Cryptographic Library for Kryptokrona Kotlin SDK in C with Kotlin bindings.

 ## Compile